binary-butterfly/formifly/README.md

 spending lots of time styling each end every component, we limited styles to a minimum and provided lots of ways for you to [customize those styles](#styling).
 It is recommended that you do this once and create your own custom components to use in your app.

+There are many situations where you need the name of a field.
+Since the library supports pretty much any data structure, this had to be done in a way that works for all structures while being understandable and not too verbose.
+That is why we went with something that should look familiar to most people who have worked with object based data before.
+Internally, these names are split at the dots to traverse through the actual data.
+That may not be the most performant way to do that and is subject to change (although the names will definitely stay the same).
+This is why, when working with [dependent fields](#cross-dependent-fields), you should use the sibling selectors wherever possible to reduce the amount of string operations necessary to retrieve the data for validation.

 The validators shipped with this library may be useful in a node.js or deno backend as well, and reusing the same code may be a good idea to avoid inconsistency in front- and backend validation.